Personal · A photography essay

 Kodak DC260

 My first digital camera.
-The pictures were small, but you could see them right away.
-That changed everything for me.
+The pictures were small, but you could see them right away, and after years of waiting on the lab that felt like a different hobby.

 Nikon Coolpix 775